5 Fast + Easy Homemade Electrolyte Drink Recipes

 #3: DIY Electrolyte Drink Recipe With Pickle Juice

-It may sound odd, but pickle juice is a surprisingly popular homemade electrolyte drink alternative for people that prefer to keep the artificial colors and dyes out of their bodies but still want the electrolyte boost during exercise.
+It may sound odd, but pickle juice is a surprisingly popular homemade electrolyte drink alternative for people who prefer to keep artificial colors and dyes out of their bodies but still want an electrolyte boost during exercise.

 Drinking pickle juice while running, cycling, or working out isn’t necessarily a taste that everyone will naturally gravitate towards, but many people ultimately find it to be a great solution for hydrating during exercise, especially if they want an unsweetened electrolyte drink.

-To make your own electrolyte drink with pickle juice, drink straight pickle juice for a sugar-free electrolyte drink, or add 1 tablespoon (20 grams) of honey for every cup (230 mL).
+To make your own electrolyte drink with pickle juice, drink straight pickle juice for a sugar-free electrolyte drink, or add 1 tablespoon (20 grams) of honey for every cup (230 mL) (or 1.5 teaspoons maple syrup).
 This will make approximately an 8% solution.

 #4: Mint Ginger Green Tea Energy Drink